shanep/cs208-p4-starter/README.md

 modify the generated pug files as they will not have some of the features needed to display dynamically generated lists.
 After you are done with this step you should have a site that looks similar to what is shown below.
-You are not expected to match what is show below exactly you are free to be creative with your implementation.
+You are not expected to match what is shown below exactly you are free to be creative with your implementation.

 ![example1](public/img/example1.png)